 A. An unfit parent is any parent who can not meet a child's needs regarding their health, safety, education, or general welfare or have endangered the child's physical or emotional well being such as physical abuse, sexual abuse, or history of violence.

-Q. How much does it cost to file for custody in the New York Family Court?
+Q. How much does filing for custody in the New York Family Court cost?